psobczak/mosaic/README.md

 Here is a [set of ~18000 images](https://ufile.io/vg8sjwzh) that were used to create mosaics showed above.
 Feel free to download them or use your own.

 ## Known issues / TODOs ##
 - Mosaicing and image sorting is not very efficient.
-Maybe add support for threading?
+Maybe add support for ~~threading~~ multiprocessing?
 - For now program does not support searching for images recursively.
 When you sepcify `[source directory]` images can not be inside subfolders.
 - Program assumes that in `[source directory]` all files are in .jpg format.
 For now, other formats are not supported.